kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 tags: []
 ---

+As a founder, you hear about SEO but all the articles out there are crazily technical.
+You want to know why you should care about SEO.

-Believe it or not.
-Most founders focus on product more than marketing in the early days.
+And believe it or not.
+Most founders focus on product much more than marketing in the early days.
+This is because intuitively, we're inclined to work out a solution before we drive traction.
+But this is not going to work in 2020.

-We find a problem we want to solve, so intuitively the first thing is to figure out a solution and make it happen.
-This could be 3 to 6 months purely focused on product development.
-And what is usually neglected is a plan for marketing to build up the traction needed for initial growth.

-So this article is for first-time founders to understand the importance of doing marketing early and how SEO plays a key role in your strategy.
+So this article is for first-time founders to understand the importance of doing marketing early and how SEO plays a key role in building up sustainable traction for you.

-And this is not a detailed SEO article for technical SEO marketers.
+Watch out - this is not a detailed SEO article for technical SEO marketers.

 <!--more-->

+***

-When I was running <a href="https://toasty.ai" target="_blank">Toasty</a>, a video collab platform, in the last 18 months, I made a mistake of putting 6.5 headcounts in product and leaving half of myself as the only marketing/growth person to build awareness and acquire users.
+When I was running <a href="https://toasty.ai" target="_blank">Toasty</a>, a video collab platform, in the last 18 months, I made a mistake of putting 6.5 headcounts in product and leaving half of myself as the only marketing/growth person to build awareness and generate traffic.

 The result?
-Imbalanced and slow.
+Imbalanced and slow growth.
 So I understand first-hand why you should start your marketing as early as possible.

 I'm also going to break down based on what I wished I knew as a founder back then:

 - Why should you invest in SEO?
 - What is SEO?
-(Very brief)
+(Very brief as this is not a technical article)
 - When to invest in SEO?
-- How frequent do you need to publish content?
+- How frequently do you publish content?
 - Do you just publish and wait?
-- I'm a founder and I don't have time, what's the best way to do this?
+- You're a founder and you don't have time, what's the best way to do this?

 ## Why should you invest in SEO?